 Surprised by Jesus

-- Advancing the kingdom, hastening the day or delaying it
+- Advancing the kingdom and hastening the day, or delaying it.

-Notice that the opposite is not spoken.
-It is not, if you are not against me, that is okay with me, or some such construct.
-Further, we are not the judge of our condition, Jesus is the judge and dispenser of reward.
-In similar fashion Paul reminds us if God is for us, who can stand against us?
-But, if we are not gathering with Him, Jesus is not for us, but rather implies that He stands against us.
+Notice that Jesus does not say, “If you are not against me, that is okay with me,” or some such construct.
+Further, we are not the judge of our condition, Jesus is the judge and the dispenser of reward.
+In similar fashion, Paul reminds us, “If God is for us, who can be against us?”
+[Rom.
+8:31] If we are not gathering with Him, Jesus is not for us.
+The implication is that He stands against us.
 In that case, it does not matter who else might be for us.

-However, the paradox is that you and I do not work for God to be accepted by Him.
+However, the paradox is that you and I do not work for God in order to be accepted by Him.
 That is religion.
-Rather it is, I am accepted by God, therefore I obey.
+Rather, we are accepted by God, therefore, we obey.
 That is relationship.
-What are the implications of this surprising saying for our lives and the time, talent and treasure you and I have to offer the Master?
+What are the implications of this surprising saying for our lives, and the time, talent, and treasure we have to offer the Master?

-Consequently, it is our responsibility to be paying careful attention to the choices of our lives.
-The call is not to hesitate long, but to be actively with Jesus, actively gathering or … we may be surprised that the Lord looks at us as scattering, that is, working against Him.
+It is our responsibility to be paying careful attention to the choices of our lives.
+The call is for us to be actively gathering for Jesus.
+If not, we may be surprised that the Lord looks at us as scattering, that is, working against Him.